 Despite some apprehension around self-driving vehicles, consumers still have high hopes around their capabilities.
 More than half (53%) of respondents would use AVs to drive them home safely when unable to do so themselves and 37% would want their AV to be able to park itself.
 Despite this, consumers expressed the most interest in advanced driver-assistance systems (ADAS) like back-up cameras (40%) and blind-spot monitoring (55%), features that many cars already have (31% and 16% of drivers respectively report already owning them).

 “This year’s Self-Driving Vehicle Sentiment Survey from CarGurus makes clear that autonomous vehicles’ tech offerings need to align with how people want to use them,” said Madison Gross, Director of Customer Insights at CarGurus.
 “While there is hesitancy around self-driving technology, how consumers envision themselves using the technology would require full autonomy – which is still a goal that the industry is striving toward.
 Until then, shoppers are looking for driving technology that helps them stay in control, rather than technology that takes total control.”

 Additionally, the study covered:

-In April 2021, CarGurus surveyed 1,247 automobile owners in the U.S. through an online survey on their sentiments towards self-driving vehicles and driver- assistance features.
-Respondents were balanced in terms of key demographics (gender, region, income) according to the U.S. census.
-CarGurus also surveyed owners in 2019 (n= 1,146) and 2018 (n=1,873) for earlier iterations of this benchmarking study.
-In addition, the study was conducted in Canada and the U.K. in 2021.
+In April 2021, CarGurus surveyed 480 automobile owners in Canada through an online survey on their sentiments towards self-driving vehicles and driver- assistance features.
+Respondents were balanced in terms of key demographics (gender, region, income).
+The study has been fielded for several years in the U.S. and was also fielded in the U.K. in 2021.